raek/pypi-multidl/README.md

 the list of transitive pinned dependencies:

     cd some-project
-	pip-compile setup.py # ...or setup.cf, or pyproject.toml
+	pip-compile setup.py # ...or setup.cfg, or pyproject.toml

 Now you have a `requriements.txt` file.
 Continue to download all the dependencies to the `deps/` directory: